These Hoisin Mushroom Phyllo Cups will disappear from the appetizer table in minutes! So much flavor packed into one little bite.

 - 3 tablespoons low sodium soy sauce

-- 1 1/2 teaspoons honey or agave nectar**
+- 1 ½ teaspoons agave nectar or honey (not vegan)

 - 1 teaspoon chili garlic sauce